 Empower Student Voice

 When students partner with teachers to build upon strengths and develop new skills and knowledge, everyone benefits.
 Learning directly from students what they want and need is the ideal.
-The "I'm Determined Youth Credo," a 4-minute video (see above) made students at a Virginia youth summit for students with disabilities, is explicit about what students want adults to do–and not to do.
-We begin with this video to honor the principle of the Disability Rights Movement, "Nothing about us without us.
+The "I'm Determined Youth Credo," a 4-minute video (see above) made by students at a Virginia youth summit for students with disabilities, is explicit about what students want adults to do–and not to do.
+We begin with this video to honor the principle of the Disability Rights Movement, "Nothing about us without us."